buelowp/sunset/README.md

 # Supported targets

 This should work on any platform that supports C++ 14 and later.
-However, it is exceptionally math intensive, and as such, will be very slow on 8 bit microcontrollers.
+There is a hard requirement on 32 bit systems at a minimum due to needing full 32 bit integers for some of the work.

 I have used this library on the following systems successfully, and test it on a Raspberry PI.
 It really does require a 32 bit system at a minimum, and due to the math needs, a 32 bit processor that has native floating point support is best.
-This does mean that the original Arudino is unlikely to be able to handle this and still do other work.
-It may work, but I would suggest it's not a good idea.
+This does mean that the original Arudino and other similar 8 bit micros cannot use this library correctly.

 * Particle Photon (just search for sunset, use the latest version available)
 * Raspberry PI